verhas/javageci/EQUALS.md

 return proxy objects and still use the `equals()` for comparison.
 At the same time this construct violates the definition how `equals()` should work.
 If subclassing is enabled then the `equals()` method will be declared to be `final`.

+NOTE: later version will support `filter` expression to specify which fields to include into the method and configuration key `exclude` will be deprecated.